 I know it’s getting into spring and who wants to think about hot soup or stock when the weather turns warm?
 But, making your own chicken stock is one of the best things you can do for yourself and your family.
-Broth is a highly nourishing food and should be eaten all the time, not just when your sick.
+Broth is a highly nourishing food and should be eaten all the time, not just when you’re sick.
 A good batch of broth is good enough to drink by the glass – you don’t even have to wait to make it into soup.
 It’s economical and full of nutrition.
 Also, making a rich, flavorful stock is somewhat of a lost art form in today’s modern world.

 Stock Making Tips

-1. Keep a ziploc bag or a container in your freezer and add all of your celery, onion, and carrot scraps in there.
+1. Keep a Ziploc bag or a container in your freezer and add all of your celery, onion, and carrot scraps in there.
 I keep one container for the veggie scraps and one container for chicken bones and scraps.
 Then, when I’ve collected enough for a batch of stock, I typically don’t have to buy anything, except maybe some fresh parsley.

 2. Always remember to let the bones soak in filtered water and some apple cider vinegar for at least one hour before starting your broth.
 The vinegar helps leach minerals from the bones and make them more accessible in the broth.